Rallying Adversarial Techniques against Deep Learning for Network Security: Background

 \subsection{Deep Learning based Network Intrusion Detection Systems}

-The increasing frequency and size of cyber-attacks in recent years~\cite{kuypers2016empirical} makings network intrusion detection systems (NIDS) a critical component in network security.
+In recent years, the increasing frequency and size of cyber-attacks in recent years~\cite{kuypers2016empirical} have made network intrusion detection systems (NIDS) a critical component in network security.
 An example of a network intrusion detection system is shown in Figure \ref{fig:ids}.
-The intrusion detection system essentially acts as a gate keeper at the target node which activates a firewall or alerts a host device when a malicious network traffic is detected.
-Unfortunately, while these systems can be used to effectively defend the entry point, much of the network remains unprotected.
+The intrusion detection system essentially acts as a gatekeeper at the target node, which activates a firewall or alerts a host device when malicious network traffic is detected.
+Unfortunately, while these systems can effectively defend the entry point, much of the network remains unprotected.
 In other words, attacks that remain internal to the network are often difficult to detect by the traditional intrusion detection systems~\cite{mirsky2018kitsune}.

-Deploying an intrusion detection system at multiple nodes in a distributed manner throughout the network can fill this hole to further securing networks.
-A major drawback of the traditional rule based approach, however, is that each intrusion detection system must be explicitly programmed to follow a set of rules.
-This process also generates potentially long lists of rules that need to be stored locally for the intrusion detection systems to access.
+Deploying an intrusion detection system at multiple nodes distributed throughout the network can fill this hole to further secure networks.
+However, a significant drawback of the traditional rule-based approach is that each intrusion detection system must be explicitly programmed to follow a set of rules.
+This process also generates potentially long lists of rules that need to be stored locally to access intrusion detection systems.
 Furthermore, any changes in a network node might potentially lead to an update for the entire network.
-To this end, DL-NIDS have the potential to overcome this weakness as they can generalize the defense by capturing the distribution of normal network traffics, instead of being explicitly programmed~\cite{mirsky2018kitsune, srivastav2013novel, damopoulos2012evaluation, li2012efficient}.
+To this end, DL-NIDS have the potential to overcome this weakness as they can generalize the defense by capturing the distribution of typical network traffic instead of being explicitly programmed~\cite{mirsky2018kitsune, srivastav2013novel, damopoulos2012evaluation, li2012efficient}.
 In addition, these methods do not require large lookup tables, which could also reduce the implementation cost.